Zarma language: Latin alphabet

+Arabic alphabet

+Table below illustrates the Arabic (Ajami) alphabet for Zarma, based on UNESCO.BREDA report on standardization of Arabic script in published in 1987 in Bamako.

+Arabic alphabet for Songhay languages in Niger differs in 5 characters from that of Mali.
+Otherwise, the two orthographies are the same, especially in how vowels are written.

+Sample text

+Below is a sample text, Article 1 of the Universal Declaration of Human Rights.

 Morphology

 General

 There are many suffixes in Zarma.
 There are very few prefixes, and only one (a-/i- before adjectives and numbers) is common.

 Nouns

 Nouns may be singular or plural.
 There are also three "forms" that indicate whether the noun is indefinite, definite or demonstrative.
 "Form" and number are indicated conjointly by an enclitic on the noun phrase.
 The singular definite enclitic is -ǒ or -ǎ.
 Some authors always write the ending with a rising tone mark even if it is not ambiguous and even if it is not truly a rising tone.
 The other endings are in the table below.
 The definite and the demonstrative endings replace any final vowel.
 See Hamani (1980) for a discussion on when to add -ǒ or -ǎ as well as other irregularities.
 See Tersis (1981) for a discussion of the complex changes in tone that may occur.

 For example, súsúbày means "morning" (indefinite singular); súsúbǎ means "the morning" (definite singular); and súsúbô means "this morning" (demonstrative singular).

 The indefinite plural -yáŋ ending is often used like English "some".
 Ay no leemuyaŋ means "Give me some oranges."
 Usually, the singular forms are used if the plurality is indicated by a number or other contextual clue, especially for the indefinite form: Soboro ga ba ("There are a lot of mosquitoes"); ay zanka hinkǎ ("my two children"); hasaraw hinko kulu ra ("in both of these catastrophes").

 There is no gender or case in Zarma so the third-person singular pronoun a can mean "he", "she", "it", "her", "him", "his", "hers", "its", "one" or "one's", according to the context and its position in the sentence.